Lyubomir Nikolov Vladikin: Last years

 In 1938-1941 he published "La politique arts et science", "Sur 1f ras de Schiller" and "Tirnovo la ville de rois" in French with forewords by Prof. Mihail Arnaudov, Nikolay Donchev and Georgi Konstantinov.
 This earned him the title honorary doctor of the French Academy and the Order of Cultural Merits.

 At the beginning of 1939 he travelled to Norway, where he presented a cycle of lectures on legal studies and was awarded the title "Honorary doctor" of the University of Oslo.

-During the period 1939-1942, he published the "Goethe and Schiller in Weimar" (Berlin, 1941), "Theodore Kyorner and Hristo Botev" (Berlin, Sofia, 1942), "Die politische Entwickling Bulgariens" (Budapest, 1942) in German and "L'Eterno nel dirito naturale" (Roma, 1940) in Italian.
+During the period 1939–1942, he published the "Goethe and Schiller in Weimar" (Berlin, 1941), "Theodore Kyorner and Hristo Botev" (Berlin, Sofia, 1942), "Die politische Entwickling Bulgariens" (Budapest, 1942) in German and "L'Eterno nel dirito naturale" (Roma, 1940) in Italian.

-Between 1934-1944, he was the vice president of the Institute of International Studies, chairman of the Italian-Bulgarian cultural cooperation, vice-chairman of the Bulgarian-German Cultural Society.
+Between 1934 and 1944, he was the vice president of the Institute of International Studies, chairman of the Italian-Bulgarian cultural cooperation, vice-chairman of the Bulgarian-German Cultural Society.
 He participated in the management bodies of the cultural associations France - Bulgaria, Japan - Bulgaria and Slovakia - Bulgaria.
 He spoke German, French, Italian and Russian.
 He was fluent in English, Serbo-Croatian and Slovak.

 Throughout his life Lyubomir Vladikin has never been a member of any political party.
 In 1938 he was nominated Minister of national education, but he did not accept the position.
 In 1942 he refused to enter the government of Bogdan Filov.

 In the beginning of 1944 Lyubomir Vladikin was subjected to a prolonged treatment in Vienna, where he returned once again in the end of August 1944.
-Following the events of September 9, 1944 he did not come back to Bulgaria.
+Following the events of September 9, 1944, he did not come back to Bulgaria.
 He was removed from his position as a professor at the Sofia University and the Free University, from the scientists academics.
 He was also expelled from the Union of Bulgarian Journalists and the Union of Bulgarian Writers.

-He died on May 22, 1948 in the city of Rosenheim, near Munich, Germany.
+He died on May 22, 1948, in the city of Rosenheim, near Munich, Germany.

-On December 10, 1991 in the Veliko Tarnovo University "St. St. Cyril and Methodius" a scientific session was held for the 100th anniversary of Prof. Dr. Lyubomir Vladikin.
+On December 10, 1991, in the Veliko Tarnovo University "St. St. Cyril and Methodius" a scientific session was held for the 100th anniversary of Prof. Dr. Lyubomir Vladikin.